oleggromov/oleggromov-feisty/content/pages/understand-what-you-want/index.md

 That’s because of the circumstances you and the real Bill Gates are in and, mostly, because of who you are.
 You can’t make a giant leap in one day.
 Even if you could, jumping from where you are won’t necessarily bring you to where he is or you think you will end up.

 <p class="aside">
-There is a bunch of situations, ranging from toxic relationships to non-paying jobs, when giving up immediately could only benefit you.
+There is a bunch of situations, ranging from toxic relationships to non-paying jobs when giving up immediately could only benefit you.
 However, we leave those out of this article scope to focus on the important - how to help you achieve things you will be proud of.
 </p>

 There’s also some uncertainty and risk in following your dreams.
 You never know where it leads to.
 So you need courage and trust to step away from the well-known to something you could barely imagine.